JasterV/grpc-slides/docs/learning_grpc.md

 note:

-A GRPC service is used as the health checking mechanism.
+- A GRPC service is used as the health checking mechanism.

-Since it is a GRPC service itself, doing a health check is in the same format as a normal rpc.
+- Doing a health check is in the same format as a normal rpc.

-It has rich semantics such as per-service health status.
+- Per-service health monitoring

-The server has full control over the access of the health checking service.
+- The server has full control over the access of the health checking service.

 ---
 ## Health service definition